Kal-Toh/Kal-Toh/README.md

-- 👋 Hi, I’m @Kal-Toh
+- 👋 Hi, I’m Rory
-- 👀 I’m interested in Python and Swift
+- 👀 I’m a Software Developer coding in JavaScript, Node.js, and Python
-- 🌱 I’m currently learning the fundermentals of both with the goal of learning enough to be employed within a year
+- 🌱 I’m currently completeing a Software Development Bootcamp, creating projects and building my portfolio
 - 📫 @KadisKot on Twitter

 <!---